 Dear Manhattan Park Families,

-June is National Indigenous History Month and June 21 is National Indigenous Peoples Day, a time to celebrate and learn from First Nations, Métis and Inuit about the diverse cultures, histories, experiences, creations, perspectives, and achievements.
+June is National Indigenous History Month, and June 21 is National Indigenous Peoples Day, a time to celebrate and learn from First Nations, Métis, and Inuit peoples about the diverse cultures, histories, experiences, creations, perspectives, and achievements.
 This is a day of significance for many Indigenous peoples in the country we call Canada today.
 It marks the day when the sun is closest to the Earth.
 It is the longest day of the year and the shortest night.
 Many First Nations, Métis and Inuit celebrate the summer solstice.
 It is a time that reminds us to remain grounded, humble and appreciative.
 Throughout the year, teachers have embedded and integrated Indigenous perspectives and awareness into the various subject areas.

 Sharing the many ways in which we identify with our heritage can provide powerful and meaningful learning opportunities that celebrate who we are, where we've come from and where we may be going.
 Below are some of the celebrations that are happening in June.